-It is my job is to help a couple become clear about their issues and to help them understand what they are truly talking about and where their issues stem from; this can be anything from sex to money, or even minor habits or problems that are being blown out of proportion.
+It is my job to help couples become clear about their issues and to help them understand where their issues stem from.
+This can be anything from sex to money, or even minor habits or problems that are being blown out of proportion.

 If you are struggling to converse with your partner then here are a couple of benefits that may help you understand if couples counselling is for you or not.

 You will learn how to resolve conflict in a healthy manner.
 In couples counselling, you will learn communication skills that will help you not only listen to your spouse but, to also process what your partner is saying.